 - Counseling and Mental Health Services (CAMHS), 617-495-2042

 J.D.
 Student Financial Services (SFS) is available to support J.D. students on a range of financial matters.
 For information related to emergency medical or personal expenses, please see the links below.

 The Graduate Program Financial Aid office is available to support LL.M. and S.J.D. students on a range of financial matters.
 For information related to emergency medical or personal expenses, please contact the Graduate Program at firstname.lastname@example.org.

-Harvard Law provides students with free access to a Care.com membership, subsidized in-home child and backup adult care, and subsidized backup care at child care centers.
+Harvard Law provides students with free access to a Care.com membership, which includes unlimited and free use of Care.com’s online database of caregivers and other household help, as well as subsidized in-home child and adult backup care, and subsidized backup care at child care centers.

 Academic Support Resources